nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### **4.3 Others**
-This section contains information about other useful commands that you can use as well as features that are implemented in CakeCollate.
+This section contains information about other useful features and commands that you can use.

-#### Viewing help: `help`
+#### Viewing the help window: `help`

 * Gives instructions on how to enter orders into the CLI.
 * Displays a message with a list of all available commands and their format.